Kaiserouo/Apex-Legends-Titanfall-Auto-Shader-Blender-Addon/README.md

 ## How To Use

+This addon needs a blender shader file (containing `Cores Apex Shader`) to work.
+If you don't have any special requirement, there is already a blender shader file contained inside the addon.

+> Most of the shading method and, most importantly, the blender shader file, is from [this reddit post](https://www.reddit.com/r/apexlegends/comments/jtg4a7/basic_guide_to_render_apex_legends_models_in/).
+The blender shader file contained inside this addon: `asset/Apex Shader.blend` credits `CoReArtZz`.

-**Make sure to `Apex Shader > Set Core Apex Shader blender file path` before doing any shading, to use the pre-existing `Cores Apex Shader` from `Apex Shader.blend` !**
+You can use your desired blender shader file by `Apex Shader > Set Core Apex Shader blender file path`, but **most of the time you don't have to set this.
+The default is to use the built-in shader file.**
-> I used the blender shader file (credit CoReArtZz) found in https://www.reddit.com/r/apexlegends/comments/jtg4a7/basic_guide_to_render_apex_legends_models_in/
->
-> If that file link (Google Drive) is no longer available, make an issue on Github or leave a comment in the demo video regarding this.
->
-> You can set the default path in `config.py`, so you don't have to set the path every time.

 **Do note that this is just a helper tool!** Learn how to shade legends manually before using this tool to fix any possible errors.